audreyjunma/phytoplankton.spectrum.taxonomy/README.md

 See images of figures from this notebook here: https://drive.google.com/drive/folders/1nP66t2jDdDY9OLX6wRbGs_ArgII7wbhY?usp=sharing

 ## Authors + Acknowledgements
 All code is original code written by Audrey Ma.
-Special thank you and acknowledgement to Dr. Andrew Thompson, director of Caltech's Linde and Maxine Center for Global Environmental Science, and Sarah Zhang, a current Caltech graduate student in Caltech's Linde and Maxine Center for Global Environmental Science, for mentoring this project.
+Special thank you and acknowledgement to Dr. Andrew Thompson, director of Caltech's Linde and Maxine Center for Global Environmental Science, and Sarah Zhang, a current Caltech graduate student in the Linde and Maxine Center for Global Environmental Science, for mentoring this project.